This post is also available in:

 Slovenia infrastructure for Cycle Tourism

 Nevertheless, it is important to say that we wouldn’t have been able to follow the route if wasn’t for an offline map app we had.
 We used the maps.me app and it really saved us every now and again – fair to say not the first time though.
 That means, not all the ways are well signposted.
 Therefore, if you are doing a long Slovenia bike tour, keep paying attention and if not sure about the way, ask the locals.
-The Slovenians are really kind and everyone seemed to know all the routes suitable for bikes.
+The Slovenians are really kind and everyone seemed to know all the routes suitable for bikes through all the cities in Slovenia.

 More than half of Slovenia is covered by forest and its nature is breathtaking.
 A bike trip is normally slower, thus allowing you to observe and absorb more of the environment around you, let alone exploring places out of the route too.
 We went into every corner we could with the bikes and discovered wonderful hidden places in Slovenia!